Chirag0401/DevOps-Interview-Questions-/config_maps vs secrets.md

 Secrets

+Purpose

-	•	Purpose: Store sensitive data, such as passwords, API keys, or certificates.
+	•	Store sensitive data such as passwords, API keys, or certificates.

-	•	Use Cases:
+Use Cases

 	•	Database credentials
 	•	TLS certificates
 	•	Sensitive application configurations

-	•	Features:
+Features

-	•	Data is encoded using Base64 (not encrypted by default).
+	•	Data is Base64 encoded by default (not encrypted).
-	•	Can be encrypted at rest in etcd (enable encryption for better security).
+	•	Can be encrypted at rest in etcd (enable encryption for security).
 	•	Access can be controlled using RBAC.
-	•	Similar usage patterns as ConfigMap but designed for sensitive data.
+	•	Similar usage patterns as ConfigMaps but designed for sensitive data.

-	•	Example YAML:
+Example YAML

 apiVersion: v1
 kind: Secret